Exfoliators: The perfect remedies to combat dull skin and leave us with that glowy and radiant appearance, we adore.

 Exfoliating masks, however, are to be left on for longer, giving the product more time to penetrate deep into the skin for a more intense treatment.
 Let’s present two of our favorites, categorized by the skin-goal they can help you reach:

 Achieve pure and impurity-free skin

-Containing both AHA’s and BHA’s, our Deep Cleansing Mask leaves the skin thoroughly cleansed and radiant while effectively minimizing the appearance of enlarged pores to leave an even and glowy appearance.
+Containing both AHA’s and BHA’s, our Deep Cleansing Mask leaves the skin thoroughly cleansed and radiant while effectively minimizing the appearance of enlarged pores to leave an even-toned and glowy appearance.
 This one has a permanent spot in our beloved #SelfcareSundays.

 Minimize premature signs of aging and dull skin

 Composed with both lactic and glycolic acids, our Intense Peel Mask provides the skin with an effective peeling treatment to fight dullness, diminish premature signs of aging, and boost the skin’s cell renewal.
 The result is tightened and rejuvenated skin – what more could we honestly ask for?

 ARE THERE ANY OTHER WAYS TO EXFOLIATE?

 We weren’t kidding when we implied that the world of exfoliators seems endless.
 A washcloth can be an effective exfoliator – and can go from a gentle to an intense treatment, depending on the material.
 An exfoliating glove is also a great way to remove dull and dead skin to reveal a brighter and fresher layer.
 And the list goes on…